Skip to Content

 This is not a size fits all kind of question.

-Although Cricut blades are made to last for a reasonable amount of time, there comes a time when replacing the blade is necessary.
+Although Cricut blades are made to last a reasonable amount of time, there comes a time when they need to be replaced.

 The blade’s life depends on the kind of materials you are working with, how often you use them, and, of course, how you care for them.